Exploring the beliefs of English people during the fifth to ninth centuries

 However Smith does not discuss the potential confusion between puca and pocca.
 The latter is a word for fallow deer and a number of the examples he gives for puca might instead be from pocca.
 Also places such as Elveden in Suffolk may not be the denu or valley of the elves but of the swans (Old English elfitu).
 Sadly the earliest written versions are often too recent to be reliable records of the original names.

 The place-names scholar Carole Hough has discussed Pucklechurch in Gloucestershire and attempted to distinguish between pocca and pohha (both Old English words for fallow deer) and the diminutives pohhel and poccel (presumably refering to fawns) on the one hand and puca and pucel, both names for 'goblins', on the other hand.
 After nearly ten pages of erudite scholarship she conlcudes that this name probably originated as the church associated with a 'poccel', a young fallow deer – perhaps an aspect of the life of the founding saint (Hough 2012).
-I would suggest that 'Puck–' place-names are more likely to be associated with deer than goblins.
+There has been a counter-argument that fallow deer were not known in England until the twelfth century, but this would still allow for poccel to be incorporated in minor place-names.
+So possibly some 'Puck–' place-names originally evoked deer rather than goblins.

 However this does not mean that landwights did not sometimes lend their names to places.
 As Susan Kilby has established in her as-yet unpublished thesis on place-names around Lakenheath, 'In the pre-Christian period, certain pits were associated by pagans with the entrance to the underworld, places where communication with supernatural beings might take place.'